 Buyers new to the industry often continue their education in the field by participating in training programs led by experienced buyers.
 Beginning buyers generally start out as assistant buyers and work their way up by completing a variety of tasks, such as selling, processing invoices and managing inventory.

 Fashion Buyer Career Information

 A fashion buyer's main duty is to select and purchase products, according to market trends, customer demands and sales forecasts, which a retailer will sell.
 Buyers also try to maximize profits by obtaining the highest quality products at the lowest costs.
 Public relations skills are important because buyers work closely with fashion designers, manufacturers and wholesalers.
 Buyers are often required to travel extensively to visit clients and vendors.

 According to the BLS, buyers employed by small retailers are usually responsible for deciding the store's entire merchandise assortment, whereas buyers for large retailers may specialize in one type of merchandise, such as women's outerwear or men's suits.

-According to the BLS, employment for buyers and purchasing agents is expected to increase only two percent from 2014-2024.
+According to the BLS, employment for buyers and purchasing agents is expected to decrease by seven percent from 2018-2028.
 Candidates with master's degrees and professional certifications may experience more job opportunities.